austinlimjingzhe/weather_forecasting/README.md

-# Weather Forecasting in Singapore: Predicting the Occurrence of Rainfall Using Classification
-Techniques on Scraped Meteorological Data
+# Weather Forecasting in Singapore: Predicting the Occurrence of Rainfall Using Classification Techniques on Scraped Meteorological Data

-This originally personal project was adapted for submission as SMU IS424-Data Mining and Business Analytics Project
+This originally personal project was adapted for submission as SMU IS424-Data Mining and Business Analytics Project<br>
 Grade: A-

 ## Executive Summary: